All around the world, palm oil consumption is increasing. However, it is a highly controversial food.

 It is important to note that palm oil should not be confused with palm kernel oil.

 Bottom Line: Palm oil comes from palm trees native to Africa, where it has been consumed for thousands of years.
-It is semi-solid at room temperature and differs from palm kernel oil in color and nutritional composition.
+It is semi-solid at room temperature and differs from palm kernel oil in nutritional composition.

 How Is It Used?